Trustworthy attorneys offering guidance and protection

 - Failure to prosecute a case and having it dismissed as a result

 - A conflict of interest between the lawyer and client

 The attorney judgment rule

-Attorneys and other professionals (doctors, accountants, etc.) are expected to use their professional judgment in dealing with the matters they handle.
+Attorneys and other professionals (doctors, accountants, etc.) are expected to use their expertise and professional judgment in dealing with the matters they handle.
 An attorney who acts with competence and good faith will be excused under the law if their judgment proves wrong, as long as his or her actions would be considered acceptable among experienced lawyers handling similar matters.

 Proving legal malpractice